Competency-based Interview Preparation, Skills and Techniques

 Talent Fusion can help you complete Competency-based Application Forms.

-Part of this design and structure are to help the organisation ask competency-based questions.
+Part of this design and structure of competency-based application forms are to help the organisation ask competency-based questions.
 Competencies are the skills, knowledge and experience that the organisation deem to be necessary to carry out the job effectively and efficiently.
-We help you prepare for your Competency based Interview.
+We help you prepare for your Competency-based Interview.

 Competency’s will and could include the following areas that require an example from you so as to demonstrate that you have done this before and therefore can do it again in the new role: